davidvilla/emacs-pills/README.rst

 - F5 compile (using last given compile command)
 - Super-F5 asks for a new compile command
-- C-F5 opens compilation buffer
+- C-F5 opens the compilation buffer

 (new in version 0.20130327)